Garcia, Spain: History and archaeology

 Garcia has been a site of human occupation at least since ancient Iberian times.
+It constitutes a privileged viewpoint towards the Ebre River, from Flix till a bit further than Móra d'Ebre and, besides, accessing it is difficult.
+Fragments of black varnished pottery were found, belonging to the iberian period.

 The area was reconquered from the Moors in 1153, by count Ramon Berenguer IV of Barcelona.
 In medieval times the town was part of the Barony of Entença.

 According to an 1156 document by which Ramon Berenguer IV ceded the territory to the Poblet Monastery, Garcia was linked to neighboring El Molar town.
 This situation ended in the 19th century.

 Economy

 Traditionally, the predominant activity has always been agriculture.
 On the irrigated land, vegetables and fruit trees are grown, while on the unirrigated terrain, vines, hazelnuts and olives are cultivated.
 Pigs and chickens are also reared.